Dissecting Positive Thinking

 But is it really necessary to run the gamut from classical to contemporary philosophies to discuss and argue the essence of positive thinking?
 That is tantamount to analysis paralysis.
 Positive thinking is not an issue to be resolved but a decision to be made.
 Accept it if you think it works.
 If not – reject it.

 There is no need to argue the rightness and wrongness of positive thinking because it is not a moral issue?
 Positive thinking does not involve a difference of belief but it is a matter of preference.
 There’s no moral dispute.

 If for example I chose to be optimistic, hopeful , and cheerful, I am not disagreeing with the pessimists.
 I am merely exercising my right to decide which mindset I would bear.
 My decision to embrace positive thinking would not affect the pessimists.
 It would not harm them.
 Would it harm me?
 How in the world could a mental attitude that expect good results and a successful future harm the person having it?

 Critics better not say that positive thinking has no academic credibility, that no empirical evidence could be provided to prove that it works.
-They are probably ignoring the latest findings in the field of brain science and are not seeing how practices related to positive thinking, like meditation and mindfulness, have been gaining wide acceptance.
+It is not true that the proponents of positive thinking have nothing but anecdotal evidence to prove that it works.
+The critics simply ignoring the latest findings in the field of brain science and are not seeing how practices related to positive thinking, like meditation and mindfulness, have been gaining wide acceptance.
 There are lots of studies conducted to establish a scientific foundation for this idea.

 Evidence proving that positive thinking works are difficult to ignore, unless the critics are intentionally turning a blind eye.
 A website called “The Pursuit of Happiness” published an article entitled “Review of Key Studies on Mindfulness and Positive Thinking.”
 The said article is a list of links to several studies conducted in the areas mentioned in the title (of the said article).